ServerMod/Smod2/README.md

 The latest release can be found here: [Release link](https://github.com/Grover-c13/Smod2/releases/latest)

+## Discord
+You can join our discord here: https://discord.gg/8nvmMTr

 ## ServerMod Installation:
 To install:
 1. Navigate to your SCP Secret Lab folder.